OsomePteLtd/principles/src/frontend.md

 ```
 src/
   components/ (can be dumb and smart)
-    [All components should be placed in some entity folder or shared folder]
+    [All components should be placed in some entity directory or shared directory]
     bankAccount/ (entity, module, .etc)
       BankAccountTable/
         [no nested directories]
         [avoid index.ts]
-        [other files should be placed in queries or services]
+        [other files, but component files .tsx, styled.tsx, local ui hooks, .test.ts, spec.ts, local static files should be placed in queries or services]
         BankAccountTable.ts
         BankAccountTable.test.ts (unit tests)
         BankAccountTable.spec.ts (integration tests)